 Since 2018, UniRef has been working alongside the International Federation of Red Cross and Red Crescent Societies (IFRC), the Jordanian Red Crescent (JRC), the University of Jordan and Harvard University (USA) on the implementation of the mission.

 The present mission of UniRef in Jordan aims to provide free access to higher education and professional vocational training to 5’000 students between 2020-2025.

-All UniRef students have finished their secondary education and the distribution of them is close to parity between women and men.
+All UniRef’s students have finished their secondary education and their distribution is close to parity between women and men.

 Following a study of the Jordanian labor market conducted by UniRef, the Jordan Red Crescent (JRC) and the representatives of the University of Jordan, it has been concluded that the three most important development areas of Jordan are: Healthcare, Agribusiness and Information Technology (IT).
 Indeed, Jordan has an advanced healthcare system and agriculture is one of the main sources of national growth.
 Finally, the Jordanian IT industry generates more than $1.18 billions of income per year which represents 13.5% of the GDP of the country.